bpt26/usher_wiki/docs/source/tutorials.rst

 Using Taxonium to visualize phylogenies
 -------------------------------------------------

-We recommend using `Taxonium <https://taxonium.org/>`_ develoepd by `Theo Sanderson <https://github.com/theosanderson/taxonium>`_ to visualize these trees.
+We recommend using `Taxonium <https://taxonium.org/>` to visualize these trees.
 An example of a phylogeny visualized by this software is shown below:

 .. image:: taxodium.jpeg
     :width: 700px